SideProjectGuys/invite-manager-bot/docs/fr/reference/settings.md

 `!config captchaVerificationTimeout 600`

 <a name=captchaVerificationLogEnabled></a>

 ---

 ## Logs

-Whether or not verification attempts will be logged.
+Whether or not verification attempts will be logged

 Type: `Boolean`